-While tractor-trailers are useful at transporting items through the state and across the country, they can result in devastating, if not deadly accidents in mere seconds.
+While tractor-trailers are useful at transporting items through the state and across the country, they can result in devastating, if not deadly crashes in mere seconds.
 If you’ve been injured in a crash, it’s important to seek legal representation from an experienced DeKalb County truck accident lawyer.
-The attorneys at Bey & Associates, LLC have the resources and knowledge needed to help you pursue a successful personal injury claim against the party responsible for your crash, injuries, and losses.
+The attorneys at Bey & Associates have the resources and knowledge needed to help you pursue a successful personal injury claim against the party responsible for your crash, injuries, and losses.

 Truck Accidents in DeKalb County